npcooley/SynExtend/README.md

 names(GeneCalls) <- seq(length(GeneCalls))
 ```

 A synteny object is generated.
+See `?FindSynteny` in R for further reading.

 ```r
 Syn <- FindSynteny(dbFile = DBPATH)